Does energy storage qualify for the federal tax credit?

 Claiming the tax credit.
 To claim the federal tax credit, you need to fill out IRS form 5695 while filing your taxes for the year that the installation was completed.
 It's best to consult a tax expert for details.

 Batteries are the key to unlocking a clean energy future, and the 30% tax credit is crucial in getting us there.
 Right now, battery storage is still very expensive and is a luxury for many homeowners.
-But, as power outages become more frequent, battery prices get cheaper, and as utilities continue to change how they bill their solar customer, batteries will continue to rise in popularity.
+But, as power outages become more frequent, battery prices get cheaper, and as utilities continue to change how they bill solar customers, batteries will continue to rise in popularity.